 4. What Makes Alcohol a Psychoactive Drug?

 Alcohol is a psychoactive drug that falls into the depressant category.
 This is because it slows down brain activity in many areas.
-Drinking alcohol in excess can have a profound effect on judgment and inhibition.
+It is highly addictive and easily abused.

 5. What Makes Caffeine Psychoactive?

 Most people consume caffeine daily.
 However, some sources indicate it might not be suitable for overall health.
 Energy drinks containing caffeine may have high amounts of the drug in them.
-They are also known for having other, unhealthy chemicals added.
+They are also known for having other unhealthy chemicals added.

-6. In What Ways Might Psychoactive Drugs be Beneficial?
+6. In What Ways Might Psychoactive Drugs Be Beneficial?

 Any psychoactive or psychotropic drug that is consumed in excess can be harmful.
-However, there are some types of these drugs that actually do have some benefits.
+However, some types of these drugs have some benefits.
 People who frequently use psychoactive drugs say that they use them because they: